gogins/csound-android/README.md

 Prerequisites for building Csound for Android include:

-1. You must install up to date versions of Android Studio, Android SDK 22 and the current SDK, GDB, LLDB, the NDK, and build tools.
+1. You must install up to date versions of Android Studio, Android SDK, and the current SDK, GDB, LLDB, the NDK, and build tools.
 Install these using Android Studio's SDK Manager.